Coronavirus: meeting expectations set from school

 What are the expectations on school staff working from home?

-The Department for Education (DfE) has published guidance on the temporary closure of schools due to COVID-19.
+The Department for Education (DfE) has published actions for schools during the coronavirus outbreak.

 The DfE explains it would expect school staff to continue to support the education of pupils, and wider work of the school, in appropriate ways agreed with their school leadership teams, but school leaders should be mindful of staff wellbeing and practical circumstances when designing these arrangements.